 Krishna is worshipped in hundreds of temples across the world.
 Some of them hold a special significance as they are associated with the life of the Lord and some others are important because of their historicity and the aura of spirituality associated with them.
 A few temples stand out conspicuously above other places of Krishna worship as they are directly associated with the events in the Lord’s life.
-They are generally located at Mathura, the place of Krishna’s birth, Vrindavana, where he spent most of his childhood days and Dwarka where he spent most of his adult life.
+They are generally located at Mathura, the place of Krishna’s birth, Vrindavan, where He spent most of His childhood days and Dwarka where He spent most of His adult life.
 Sri Krishna appeared over five thousand years ago in Mathura as the eighth child of Devaki and Vasudeva.
-Kansa was the king of Mathura and maternal uncle of lord Krishna .The place of His birth is known as Sri Krishna JanmaBhumi.
+Kansa was the king of Mathura and maternal uncle of Lord Krishna .The place of His birth is known as Sri Krishna Janmabhoomi.

 Studded with a number of ancient and modern temples, Mathura is the abode of God and divinity.
 Hinduism finds here a new dimension which is the colour of love with which Lord Krishna wanted to bind this entire world.
 The mild sound of devotees taking the hundred and eight names of Lord Krishna all day long covers the entire ambience of Mathura.
 The immense belief of the pilgrims coming here from different parts of the world is something that gives Mathura a well-deserved importance in the itinerary of Indian pilgrimages.

 Lord Krishna is known by many different names in various traditions.
 The word Krishna means the person who is attractive to everyone.
 Historically, Sri Krishna appeared on the midnight of the 8th day of the dark half of the month of Sravana.
 This corresponds to July 19th 3228 BC.
 He exhibited His pastimes for a little over 125 years and disappeared on February 18th 3102 BC on the new moon night of Phalguna.
 (His departure marks the beginning of the current age of corruption known as Kali).